blast

 We were honored to welcome Pastor Mike Santiago as our speaker.
 His message from 1 Samuel 13 gripped the hearts of every man in the room: “There were no blacksmiths in the land.”
 With passion and conviction, Pastor Mike challenged us to recognize the spiritual blacksmithing God has entrusted to men—to forge faith, sharpen one another, and prepare future generations for battle.
 His word reminded us that the absence of blacksmiths leads to unprepared warriors, but the presence of Godly men changes everything.

-Of course, none of this would have been possible without the tireless efforts of Pastor Stephen (KS Men's Director), the Kansas Men's Lead Team, and our awesome host church, ZAIK Church in Wichita, KS.
-With more than 40 volunteers, men and women gave their time, talents, and treasure to ensure every detail was covered—from hospitality to production, from setup to teardown.
+Of course, none of this would have been possible without the tireless efforts of Pastor Stephen Luna (AGK Men's Director), the Kansas Men's Lead Team, and our awesome host church, ZAIK Church in Wichita.
+More than 40 men and women volunteered their time, talents, and treasure to ensure every detail was covered—from hospitality to production, from setup to teardown.
 Their servant-hearted leadership created an atmosphere where God’s Spirit could move freely, and for that, we are incredibly grateful.

 We also extend a heartfelt thank you to our incredible sponsors who made this conference possible: Scheels, Eddy’s Cadillac, C3 Firearms, Murphy & Sons, Auburn Hills Golf Course, the LFTL Steak Team, and FireBible.
 Their partnership not only supported the event but also demonstrated a commitment to building strong men and stronger churches across the AGKansas family.